Primary

 Keep your hips pushed forward and body straight throughout—do not bend at the hips.
 Lean back only as far as you can control, then pull yourself back up using your hamstrings.
 Start with small range of motion and progress gradually.

-Want Razor Curl in your program?
+See where Razor Curl fits in your weekly plan

 Kneel on a pad with ankles secured under a bar or anchor.